WebAssembly/component-model/design/mvp/Explainer.md

 export has "implemented".
 One example is a URL naming a standard interface such as `wasi:filesystem` (assuming that WASI registered the `wasi:` URI scheme with IANA).
-Pre-standard, non-standard or proprietary interfaces could be referred to by an `http:` URL in an interface registry.
+Pre-standard, non-standard or proprietary interfaces could be referred to by an `https:` URL in an interface registry.
 For imports, a URL could alternatively refer to a *particular implementation* (e.g., at a hosted storage location) or a *query* for a *set of possible implementations* (e.g., using the query API of a public registry).
 Because of the wide variety of hosts executing components, the Component Model doesn't specify how URLs are to be interpreted, just that they are grammatically URLs.
-Even `http:` URLs may or may not be literally fetched by the host (c.f. [import maps]).
+Even `https:` URLs may or may not be literally fetched by the host (c.f. [import maps]).

 When present, `URL`s must *also* be unique (*in addition* the abovementioned